MaxxRK/firstrade-api/README.md

 I am new to coding and new to open-source.
 I would love any help and suggestions!

+## Disclaimer
+I am not a financial advisor and not affiliated with Firstrade in any way.
+Use this tool at your own risk.
+I am not responsible for any losses or damages you may incur by using this project.
+This tool is provided as-is with no warranty.

 ## Setup

 Install using pypi: